kubedb/docs/docs/guides/mysql/gitops/gitops.md

   deletionPolicy: WipeOut
 ```

 Change the `authSecret.name` field to `myauth`.
 Commit the changes and push to your Git repository.
-Your repository is synced with `ArgoCD` and the `MySQL` CR is updated in your cluster.
+Your repository has been successfully synchronized with ArgoCD.
+The `MySQL` CR has been updated, and the authentication file  has been created in the cluster.
 Now, `gitops` operator will detect the auth changes and create a `RotateAuth` MySQLOpsRequest to update the `MySQL` database auth.
 List the resources created by `gitops` operator in the `demo` namespace.

 ```bash